RustaceansKenya/driver-development-book/driver_book/src/bare_metal/binary_tools/bin_tools.md

 The above info is shallow, you can access the manuals of each of the tools above and mess around with them.

-### Integration with Rust
+## Rust and LLVM-tools
-Rust integrates with LLVM nicely.
+Rust easily integrates with the  LLVM-binary tools

 **What do we mean by integration?**
 Parsing and analyzing Binary files can be a headache when building binary tools like llvm-readobj because each target architecture has its own unique intricacies in its binary files even when they use standard file formats such as ELF.